Willard Marcellus Lutz - Farmville

 Willard worked in the plumbing and roofing business at Lutz Brothers, which was established in 1922 by his father and his uncle, Bill Lutz.
 Willard was the sole owner of the business for almost 50 years before passing it on to his sons.

-Willard served in the US Army during the Korean War as a water purifier.
+Willard served in the U.S. Army during the Korean War as a water purifier.
 He was a longtime member of V.F.W.
 Post #2714 and American Legion Post #194, where he served many years on the burial detail.

 He was a lifetime parishioner of Sts.
 Peter and Paul Catholic Church in Haubstadt.
 He was a member of K of C #2215 for 75 years and a member of Knights of St. John #345 for over 50 years.